DogeTheBeast/College_notes/1st Year/Second Term/ENGL 110/Gothic Culture.md

 ### What makes Gothic culture which is based around things that we do not want to experience ourselves, intriguing and inviting to many readers ?

-- Masculinized and violent depiction of women along with avidly sexualized .
+- Masculinized and violent depiction of women along with avidly sexualized forms.
--
+- Males are depicted as more threatening and dominant males and often sexualized forms

 Settings matter - underground dungeons and crypts (even underwater) The settings being underground feels more secretive and is symbolic of the underlying desires.